lionslair/laradock-local/README.md

 Clone this repository to the same directory as you have your laravel sites. eg `/home/user/Code`

-`git clone git@github.com:lionslair/laradock.git`
+`git clone git@bitbucket.org/lionslair/laradock.git`

 cd into the cloned directory.
 Due to some bug you need to run the first command as root.
 You may find that there are three files in nginx/ssl owned as root.
 Chown these to your user and you will not need to do the step below.
 Just add nginx to the full up command below.

+`docker-compose up -d nginx mysql adminer redis elasticsearch kibana php-worker laravel-horizon selenium workspace nginx`

+If you find there are issues building the nginx container use

 `sudo docker-compose build --no-cache nginx`

-then run the rest of the build

-`docker-compose up -d nginx mysql adminer redis elasticsearch kibana php-worker laravel-horizon selenium workspace nginx`

 ## Sites